8 Projects Fighting Against Climate Change | Waterkeeper

 |

-U.S. Waterkeepers are fighting climate change by working to protect the areas they love best from rising seas, ocean acidification, and fossil fuel industry expansion.
+U.S. Waterkeepers are fighting against climate change by working to protect the areas they love best from rising seas, ocean acidification, and fossil fuel industry expansion.
 Their work shows that we can all do our part to keep the planet habitable.

 Atchafalaya Basinkeeper